 Don’t Miss: Above Sugar Beach, about 1,100 feet above on a cliff, lies Ladera, an intimate 32-suite (all with open walls) resort that used to be one of St. Lucia’s oldest cocoa plantations.
 I highly recommend going here (just a 10 minute drive up from the hotel) for drinks to watch the incredible sunsets and dining after at Dasheene, the hotel’s restaurant.

 Skip: The cocoa plantation tour near the hotel.
 It was a below average experience for us as it was more a tour of plants in the forest followed by a requisite lunch than a chocolate making experience.
-Moreover, a poisonous centipede landed inside my bag during the tour and which made for a less than welcome discovery when I reached in my bag later that day.
+Moreover, a poisonous centipede landed inside my bag during the tour and which made for a less than welcome discovery when I reached into my bag later that day.

 For the little ones: For kids, there is plenty to do: